cashubtc/nuts/pol.md

 1. **Leaf Index:** The sequential 0-based insertion index of the leaf.
 2. **Sibling Path:** A list of `(hash, sum, is_left)` sibling nodes traversed from the leaf up to its local mountain peak.
 3. **Peaks:** The list of all peak roots `(hash, sum)` of the MMR forest at that epoch (of size N).

+The `leaf_index` is not trusted metadata.
+A verifier MUST derive it from the proof.
+Derive the ordered peak heights from the set bits of the MMR leaf count N (highest to lowest).
+If the sibling path has length h, it MUST terminate at the unique peak of height h.
+For each sibling at path level j, starting with j = 0 at the leaf, `is_left = true` means the current node is the right child and contributes 2^j to its local offset; `is_left = false` contributes 0.
+The sum of that local offset and the widths of all preceding peaks MUST equal `leaf_index`.

 ---